Simon joined Bankside Chambers in 2002 prior to that he spent 5 years at Russell McVeagh.

 Laboyrie v Mills

-Lead counsel in High Court trial regarding a family dispute over estate property in Hamilton.
+Lead counsel for plaintiffs in High Court trial regarding a family dispute over estate property in Hamilton, which concerned common intention constructive trusts and the Pallant v Morgan equity in New Zealand.

 92 Lichfield v AAI Insurance